AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/frama-c.md

 the proofs ourselves in a dedicated language and the platform verify (using typing) that the proof is actually a valid proof.

-Why would we need such a tool ?
+Why would we need such a tool?
 Sometimes, the properties we want to prove can be too complex to be solved automatically by SMT solvers, typically when they requires careful inductive reasoning with precise choices at each step.
 In this situation, WP allows us to generate proof goals translated in